Kusari: Release and sales

-Source code scandal
+Source code release

 Kusari was one of four games (Aruruu to Asobo!!, Tears to Tiara, Kusari and ToHeart2 XRATED) Leaf was forced to release its source code to the public due to having used the Xvid video codec in the game without complying to the software's license.
 XVid is licensed under the GNU Public license, which requires that programs using the codec to make their source code available to program users.
 A source code mirror is hosted on a GitHub repository.